Swimming Pool Chemical Probes

 The location of your pool chemical sensing probes is very important.
-You can not achieve an accurate control of your pool chemical dosing unless your chemical probes provide you with accurate readings.
-One key factor in achieving an accurate probe reading, is the source of the water to be measured.
+You can not achieve accurate control of your pool chemical dosing unless your chemical probes provide you with accurate readings.
+One key factor in achieving an accurate probe reading is the source of the water to be measured.

 Installation of the chamber that will house the probes, depends greatly on the source water as well.
 Special considerations such as the ones listed below, play a key role in the installation of your probe's chamber.
 These considerations are as follows: